Charleville, Queensland: History

-Charleville railway station is a railway station used by Queensland Rail and passenger stop for Greyhound Australia.
+Charleville railway station is a railway station used by Queensland Rail and a passenger stop for the intercity bus services operated by Greyhound Australia.

 In July 1886 the Anglican residents of the town decided to erect a church.
 All Saint's Anglican Church was opened on by Rev. B. R. Wilson on 20 November 1887.
 It was designed by diocesan architect John Hingestone Buckeridge and built by Mr Wood.
 It was dedicated in 1897.
 The foundation stone for the present church was laid in September 1957 by Archbishop Reginald Halse.
 The new church was dedicated in 1958 and consecrated in 1967.

 In 1902 Charleville was the location of an unsuccessful attempt by Clement Lindley Wragge to fire cannons into the clouds in order to break a drought.
 The cannons used remain on display in Charleville today.

-St Mary's Catholic Primary School was opened on 26 January 1913 by the Sisters of Mercy.
+St Mary's Catholic Primary School was opened on 26 January 1913 by the Sisters of Mercy with 108 students.
+By the 1950s, there were over 400 students with a dozen sisters teaching at the school.
+During the 1960s and 1970s, the school also offered secondary education.
+The school suffered extensive damage during the April 1990 flood which devastated Charleville.

 In 1922, Qantas established an airmail service between Charleville and Cloncurry.
 At the same time, this was Qantas's first regularly scheduled route and the second scheduled air route in Australia.

 On 9 October 1924, the Charleville War Memorial was unveiled by Sir Matthew Nathan, the Governor of Queensland.

 The Anglican Chapel of the Holy Angels Hostels was consecrated circa 1929.
 It closed circa 1984.